Behind the Numbers

 • Fear of federal interference is a barrier for many jurisdictions that want to establish overdose prevention centers.

-• State and federal funding available to community-based harm reduction providers is scarce.
+• Harm reduction programs are under attack across the nation, and state and federal funding available to community-based harm reduction providers is scarce.

 • Medications for opioid use disorder reduce opioid cravings and withdrawal symptoms, while cutting overdose risk in half.
 But they are difficult to access due to strict regulations and stigma.